dc4eu/wallet-dev-deploy/README.md

 > [!TIP]
 > If you're running locally:
 > 1. you can include `--profile debug` to get a instance of PHPMyAdmin on http://localhost:8080.
-> 2. You shouldn't use `--profile debug`, as it will not work locally.
+> 2. You shouldn't use `--profile prod`, as it will not work locally.

 ## Structure